jlui1103/Instantutor-Onboarding/express-practice/README.md

 Welcome to the backend tutorial module with express.js and mongodb!
 This module will be broken into several sections and each section will contain resources to learn the specific technologies and concepts.
 There may be certain concepts that are not required to work on Instantutor but may be good to look into and these will be indicated.

+It is also very strongly recommend that you create a directory called practice in your branch and in that directory attempt to follow along with the tutorials.
+This is most relevant for the express tutorials and actually making the practice app is easy if you are following the video so there is nothing to lose.
+It is also very useful to come back and experiemnt later.

 ## API and HTTP

 To get some background on what an API in the context of web development even is first watch until the 11:34 mark for [this](https://www.youtube.com/watch?v=Q-BpqyOT3a8) video on RESTful APIs.
 It may be helpful to watch further along into the video but unecessary as the next video will work through the topic in a little more depth.